m-richardson/runSTRUCTURE/README.md

 # runSTRUCTURE

-This program is a small wrapper script to automate [STRUCTURE](http://pritchardlab.stanford.edu/structure.html) across any number of K, with multiple iterations per K on a SGE cluster
+This program is a small BASH wrapper script to automate [STRUCTURE](http://pritchardlab.stanford.edu/structure.html) across any number of K, with multiple iterations per K on a SGE cluster

 ## Download